devops329/devops/instruction/serviceTesting/serviceTesting.md

 ### Providing the service endpoints

-Next, create a file named `service.js` that initializes Express and defines all the endpoints.
-Note that it does not start the service listening on an HTTP port.
-It only exports the service from the module.
-We will put the service, represented by the `app` variable, to work in the next step.
+Create a file named `service.js` to initialize Express and define the endpoints.
+Notice that this file does **not** start the service on a specific port; it only exports the `app` object.
+This separation is critical for testing, as it allows SuperTest to interact with the app without binding to a real network port.

 **service.js**